 Monroe County Community School Corporation -

-A re-entry and recovery plan for Monroe County Community School Corp. schools was approved at the end of June by the school board.
+A final re-entry and recovery plan for Monroe County Community School Corp. schools was approved at the end of July by the school board.

 The re-entry and recovery plan is available on the mccsc website.